fb pixel

 Instructor: TBA

 This course presents as overview of educational theories, assessment procedures, delivery systems, and adaptive programming practices designed to serve students with special needs.
-Topics to be addressed include foundation definitions, history of inclusive education, neuro-developmental disorders, etiologies, learning disability, attention deficit/hyperactivity disorder, enrichment, individualized programming, and classroom strategies to promote student success.
+Topics to be addressed include foundational definitions, history of inclusive education, neurodevelopmental disorders, etiologies, learning disabilities, attention deficit/hyperactivity disorder, enrichment, individualized programming, and classroom strategies to promote student success.
 The intent is to make the learning of the principles of inclusion meaningful by relating them to their application.

-This is a core course in the Special Education stream and also counts as an elective in the General stream.
+This is a core course in the Inclusive Education stream and counts as an elective in the General stream.

 EDUC-5440-770 Inclusive Education I